 Onfolio Holdings to Participate at the Inaugural EF Hutton Global Conference

-/EIN News/ -- WILMINGTON, Del., May 04, 2023 (GLOBE NEWSWIRE) -- Onfolio Holdings Inc. (Nasdaq: ONFO, ONFOW) (the “Company” or “Onfolio”), an online conglomerate that acquires and manages a diversified portfolio of online business holdings, announces that it will participate at the Inaugural EF Hutton Global Conference being held May 10 – 11, 2023 at the Plaza Hotel in New York City.
+WILMINGTON, Del., May 04, 2023 (GLOBE NEWSWIRE) -- Onfolio Holdings Inc. ONFO ONFOW))) (the "Company" or "Onfolio"), an online conglomerate that acquires and manages a diversified portfolio of online business holdings, announces that it will participate at the Inaugural EF Hutton Global Conference being held May 10 – 11, 2023 at the Plaza Hotel in New York City.

 Onfolio CEO Dominic Wells will hold one-on-one meetings with attending investors on May 11, 2023.
 Registered attendees of the conference are encouraged to request a meeting with Mr. Wells by contacting your EF Hutton representative.